Twingate-Labs/tg-ip-lookup/README.md

 For the other providers it uses the MaxMind ASN database to lookup IP information.

-Internally this is using the `ipaddress` module in python to do a naive search through the various CIDR blocks.
+Internally this is using the `ipaddress` module in python to do a search through the various CIDR blocks.
 In future this could be improved if the need arises.
 ### Setup
 1. Clone this repo: `git clone https://github.com/Twingate-Labs/tg-ip-lookup`, & switch into directory
 2. Install requirements (virtual env recommended), e.g. `pip install -r requirements.txt`